BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Configuration.md

 ## Performance tweaking
 BlueMap is rendering asynchronously to your server-thread.
 This means at no time it will block your server-thread directly.
 So as long as your CPU is not fully utilized, your server should not be slowed down while BlueMap is rendering.
-You can control how many CPU-Cores BlueMap is (roughly) using by changing the `render-thread-count` in BlueMap's `core.conf`.
+You can control how many CPU-Cores BlueMap is (roughly) using by changing the [`render-thread-count` in BlueMap's `core.conf`](../configs/Core.md#render-thread-count).
 The more threads you give it, the more CPU-Cores it will use, but also the faster it will render.

 Minecraft itself can't utilize many CPU-Cores.
 The main server-thread will always only use one CPU-Core, and then there might be some additional usage for world-generation or Network-Threads.
 But altogether it can't usually utilize more than about 3 cores.
 This means you can give the rest of those cores to BlueMap if you want to optimize the render-speed.

-If you have 4 or fewer cores on your Server-CPU you probably want to set the `render-thread-count` to 1.
+If you have 4 or fewer cores on your Server-CPU you probably want to set the [`render-thread-count`](../configs/Core.md#render-thread-count) to 1.
-If you still have issues with lag and think it is caused by BlueMap, then you can tell BlueMap to not render at all if there is a certain number of players online: The `player-render-limit` setting in BlueMap's `plugin.conf` controls this.
+If you still have issues with lag and think it is caused by BlueMap, then you can tell BlueMap to not render at all if there is a certain number of players online: The [`player-render-limit` setting in BlueMap's `plugin.conf`](../configs/Plugin.md#player-render-limit) controls this.

 ## Hosting static maps
 If you have an old map of a world that doesn't exist anymore or a map that was rendered on a different server, you can still display it on the web-app.
 All BlueMap needs is to know the identifier (see [Configuring the map-storages](../customization/Storages.md)) of the map and the storage that it is stored in.
-So we can just add a new map-config named like the identifier of the map with the only setting being the `storage`-setting.
+So we can just add a new map-config named like the identifier of the map with the only setting being the [`storage` option](../configs/Maps.md#storage).

-E.g. if you have a map with the identifier `mymap` and it is stored in the `storages/sql.conf` storage, you can add a new map-config
-`maps/mymap.conf` with the following content:
+E.g. if you have a map with the identifier `mymap` and it is stored in the [`storages/sql.conf`](../configs/storages/SQL.md) storage, you can add a new map-config `maps/mymap.conf` with the following content:
 ```hocon
 storage: "sql"
 ```